openbmc/docs/designs/firmware_update_via_blobs.md

 and `/flash/active/hash`.

 The following blob id is always defined.
-Its purpose is to trigger and monitor the firmware update process.
+Its purpose is to trigger and monitor the firmware verification process.
 Therefore, the BmcBlobOpen command will fail until both the hash and image file are closed.
 Further on the ideal command sequence below.

+When the verification file is closed, if verification was completed without error, it will trigger the update mechanism, delete the active blob ids, and reset the state machine.
+It is possible for a client to attempt to trigger two updates sequentially, however, it is up to the client to avoid this case and the update mechanism to protect against this.

 Trigger Blob   | Note
 -------------- | ----